-One of the first things all learners of a second language try to memorise are the colours.
+Colours are one of the first things all learners of a second language try to memorise.
 Today we’re taking a look at the colour brown which translates as marrone (plural: marroni) in Italian.

 Il nostro cane è marrone scuro come il cioccolato.